ExceptionEight/nlbw-ui/README.md

 On first run, the application will:
 1. Create `config.yaml` with default settings
-2. Create `./data` directory if it doesn't exist
-3. Start scanning for *.db.gz files
+2. Start scanning for *.db.gz files
-4. Launch web server on http://localhost:8080
+3. Launch web server on http://localhost:8080

 ### 3. Configure